bkpleb/old.github.io/index.md

 There are too many things to do, too many rabbit holes to jump into.
 End of the day, if I'm better than yesterday, I'm honestly happy.

-We live in a time where there is severe instability in society, politically and economically.
-My environment has made me a pessimist and perfectionist when it comes to developing myself but optimistic of the future.

-My aim is to contribute to blockchain-based financial infustructure with perspective from an objective reality and laissez-faire capitalism.
+My aim is to contribute to blockchain-based financial infustructure with the goal of strengthening the new wave of finance and financial markets.
-I'm just a pleb and don't wish to just be a cog in the wheel :D
+I'm just a pleb but don't wish to just be a cog in the wheel :D

+## Ideology.

+A pessimist and perfectionist when it comes to developing myself but optimistic of the future.
+Liberalism runs through my viens, Elohim is my deliverer, and nyctophilia made me an Australian owlet-nightjar.